top of page

 Gallo-Roman writer and politician Sidonius Apollinaris (443-489), after Arnold (2024)

-As a side remark, the name Cananefates probably means 'master of garlic'.
-The fates part derives from the Germanic word faþi, meaning 'lords' or 'masters'.
-The part kannina is of Celtic origin and means 'garlic'.
-Garlic was considered a medicinal plant and only to be used by the elite.
-Similarly, the name of the Eburones, a tribe living in the northeast of Gaul, where the countries Belgium, Germany, and the Netherlands meet, referred to a plant, too.
-Their tribe name might mean 'yew people' (Clerinx 2023).
+As a side note, the name Cananefates likely means 'garlic masters.'
+The suffix fates comes from the Germanic word faþi, meaning 'lords' or 'masters,' while kannina is of Celtic origin, meaning 'garlic.'
+Garlic was regarded as a medicinal plant and reserved for the elite.
+Today's master of garlic is China, being the biggest producer of the aromatic bulbs.
+Similarly, the name of the Eburones—a tribe inhabiting the northeast of Gaul, where modern Belgium, Germany, and the Netherlands meet—also refers to a plant: their name may mean 'yew people' (Clerinx 2023).

 Northern Roman cities